|

 into moving again.
 Now for a while I scurried around like a cockroach

-trying to pretend like I was doing something.
 I noticed no one was even bothering to guard me.

 Nor did anyone bother to pass me the ball.

-It was like I wasn't really there.
+It was like I wasn't really out there.
+I was the Invisible

 |